jobinesh/oracle-code-one/README.md

 >>minikube service ambassador --url
 >>http://192.168.99.100:32402

-Open http://192.168.99.100:32402/graphiql  on browser (Please note that  URL changes with returned by 'minikube service ambassador --url' )
+Open http://192.168.99.100:32402/graphiql  on browser (Please note that  URL changes with value returned by 'minikube service ambassador --url' )
 Following are some examples for you to try out on graphiql window :
 ```javascript
 Demo - GraphQL in JavaScript